anthonyvalera/starmap/README.md

 # s t a r m a p

-A base template for vanilla React Apps w/HR
+A simple template for React Apps
+- Hot Module Reloading (using Fast Refresh)